Harshp-hp/Harsh-/README.md

 🎓 I have completed ceretification in Full Stake Data Analytics  as well as Sql Advanced.

-🌇 I'm fascinated by big data and committed to learning everything I can about it.
+🌇 I'm fascinated by data and committed to learning everything I can about it.

 📚 I have a good background in data analysis, with past experience working as an  Insight & Data Analyst across various projects.